A guide to South African payment rails

 The payments landscape in South Africa has evolved at a rapid pace over the last few years, with more payment methods - meaning more options - than ever before available for businesses to offer consumers.
 Demand continues to rise from consumers for more choice in how they wish to pay, and access to more seamless and secure payments experiences.

 These payment methods are built on top of the payment rails available in the South African market, each of which offers different benefits and experiences.
+In this guide, we look at the existing payment rails in South Africa, how they work, and how they can meet different needs for enterprise businesses.

 What are payment rails?